Scott McKenna: Nottingham Forest

-On 23 September 2020, McKenna moved to EFL Championship side Nottingham Forest for an undisclosed fee.
-The fee was confirmed by Aberdeen as a "club-record fee" reported as a £3 million fee that could rise to £6 million.
+On 23 September 2020, McKenna moved to EFL Championship side Nottingham Forest for an undisclosed fee, confirmed by Aberdeen as a "club-record" amount reported to be £3 million that could rise to £6 million.
 He made his Forest debut on 25 September 2020 in a 1–0 defeat to Huddersfield Town.
 He scored his first goal for the club in a 2–1 win over Coventry City on 4 November 2020.
-He was crowned as Forest's Player of the Season for their promotion winning 2021–22 campaign.
+He was voted as Forest's Player of the Season for the 2021–22 campaign, during which they won promotion to the Premier League.
+McKenna missed significant parts of the 2022–23 season due to hamstring and collarbone injuries.

+On 30 January 2024, McKenna joined Danish Superliga club Copenhagen on loan for the remainder of the season.
+On 5 June 2024, Forest announced he would be leaving in the summer when his contract expired.

+Las Palmas

+On 8 August 2024, McKenna joined Las Palmas on a three-year contract.

 International career

 McKenna captained the Scotland under-19s in a 2–2 draw with the Czech Republic in 2014.
 McKenna made his first appearance for the Scotland under-21s in September 2017.

 McKenna was selected for the full national squad in March 2018, and made his full international debut in a 1–0 defeat against Costa Rica on 23 March.
 In his fourth game for Scotland, a 1–0 defeat to Mexico on 2 June 2018, McKenna was made team captain.
 On 11 October 2018, McKenna came on a second-half substitute in a 2–1 defeat against Israel, marking his competitive debut for Scotland.

+On 7 June 2024, McKenna was named in Scotland's squad for the UEFA Euro 2024 finals in Germany.
+He appeared in all three of the team's matches at the tournament, coming on as a substitute against both Germany and Switzerland, before starting against Hungary as Scotland finished bottom of Group A with one point from three matches.